 Fancy a weekend getaway?
-Want to try something different away from the maddening crowds?
+Want to try something different away from the maddening crowds that’s also child-friendly?
 Then here are 9 European city breaks you might never have thought of!

 Spain is a reasonable distance to to travel for a weekend, but if you have been to Barcelona, Madrid and Seville – why not explore somewhere just as beautiful with a slower pace and a good option for a peaceful mini-break.

-It’s got a huge gothic cathedral and Disney like castle to explore and the town itself is a Unesco world heritage site.
-30 Mins train ride from Madrid, it’s also easy to explore this as part of a day trip.
+Segovia has a huge gothic cathedral and Disney-like castle to explore and the town itself is a Unesco world heritage site.
+Only a 30 minute train ride from Madrid, it’s also easy to explore this as part of a day trip.

 Top tip for families: The Alcazar is a kid’s dream of a fortified castle.
 Situated on a rocky promontory, there’s been a fort here since Roman times.
 The kids will love to explore it!

 2. Rotterdam – Holland